mossgreen/mossgreen.github.io/_posts/2018-09-05-Spring-Certification-Spring-Core.md

 }
 ```

-**In SpringBoot**, configure the PropertyPlaceHolder bean using the `@PropertySource` annotation and `PropertySourcesPlaceholderConfigurer` bean definition, which loads properties from the `application.properties` file.

 ## What is a `BeanPostProcessor` and how is it different to a `BeanFactoryPostProcessor`?
 What do they do?
 When are they called?

 **BeanFactoryPostProcessor** is for manipulate bean definition.
 If you want to change the actual bean instances, use **BeanPostProcessor**.

 **BeanPostProcessor** is an interface that defines callback methods that allow for **modification of bean instances**, like to implement your own (or override the container’s default) instantiation logic, dependency-resolution logic, and so forth.

-- `postProcessBeforeInitialization()`
+1. `postProcessBeforeInitialization()`
-- `postProcessAfterInitialization()`
+2. `postProcessAfterInitialization()`

 They're "called" when the Spring IoC container **instantiates a bean**.
 During the startup for all the singleton and on demand for the proptotypes one, it may even replace a bean instance with, for instance, an AOP.
 It's scoped per-container.

 Example:

-Java Configuration and all other annotations: a `org.springframework.beans.
-factory.annotation.AutowiredAnnotationBeanPostProcessor` bean is used to autowire dependencies.
+Java Configuration and all other annotations: a `AutowiredAnnotationBeanPostProcessor` bean is used to autowire dependencies.
 This is a **post processor bean** implementation that autowires annotated fields, setter methods, and arbitrary config methods.
 It is registered by the `@Configuration` annotation, but it can also be registered in mixed configurations by component scanning.
-This bean takes care of the autowiring configured with @Autowired, @Value, and @Inject.
+This bean takes care of the autowiring configured with `@Autowired`, `@Value`, and` @Inject`.

 `@Required` annotation, which is backed by the built-in Spring post-processor `RequiredAnnotationBeanPostProcessor` which checks whether all the bean properties with the `@Required` annotation have been set.

 **To write a bean post-processor**

-To register a bean post-processor in an application context, just annotate the class with the @Component annotation.
+To register a bean post-processor in an application context, just annotate the class with the `@Component` annotation.
 The application context is able to detect which bean implements the BeanPostProcessor interface and register it to process all other bean instances in the container.

+the `postProcessBeforeInitialization()` and `postProcessAfterInitialization()` methods must return the original bean instance even if you don’t do anything in the method.

 ```java
 @Component